raskig/IPFilterTool/README.md

 #IIpFilterServiceImpl
 The service can be accessed trough the IIpFilterService.validateIpAddress(String ipAddress); call.
-If the ip address is not valid, ForbiddenIpAddressException is thrown.
+If the given ip address is not valid, ForbiddenIpAddressException is thrown.

 The permitted IP address ranges can be stored in a relational database or in redis based on the used DAO implementation.